 As playwrights, we each address issues of race, class, gender and sexual orientation in our work.
 However, our approach to these universal issues vary beautifully and uniquely in style and form.
 Each of us has an essential and distinctive artistic vision in response to our personal, political, geographical and historical experience.
 And even this brief, but powerful shared international experience will no doubt impact how we continue to shape our stories.

 It was a fantastic conversation.
 You can listen to it in its entirety here on #NewPlay TV.
-Also, the folks at NNPN shared these statistics in the program and I wanted to share them with you as well:

 I'm a playwright, dramaturg, and teaching artist.
 It is here where you'll find my queries and musings on life, theater and the world.
 My posts advocate for diversity, inclusion, and equity in the American Theatre and updates on my own work.
 Please enjoy!